 There are lots of tools out there that can help you asses different factors when comparing two cities.

-- Overall Comparison: Sperling's Best Places is a comparison tool that looks at a number of different factors.
+- Overall Comparison: Sperling's Best Places is a comparison tool that looks at several different factors.
 Because it looks at the same factors for each city, it's great for an overview of the two cities.
 Some of the popular factors include population, cost of living, average rent, crime rate, tax rates, and air quality.

 - Crime Rates: AreaConnect.com provides a very easy and quick way to compare the crime rates of two cities, then measures them both against the national statistics.

 - Cost of Living and Salary Comparison: Sperling's has the best tool for comparing salaries and cost of living.
 This tool provides stats on food, housing, utilities, transportation and more.
 This is a useful way to find out if your salary will measure up in the new city.

 - Compare Schools: GreatSchools.net helps find the best school.
 This tool lists schools in the city of your choice, providing extensive statistics on test scores and teacher and student ratios, including the teacher's experience.
 The tool also allows you to compare two schools within the same city or from state to state.

 - Neighborhood Comparison Tools: There are so many great neighborhood comparison tools that will help you choose the best place to live within any given city.
 These sites allow you to see some pretty interesting facts about the various communities.